awslabs/aws-virtual-application-management/README.md

 the same configuration.

 ### Step 1: Verify the zip archive
 Download the ZIP archive for the solution.
 A SHA 256 hash should exist to verify the archive is the one expected.
-Download the ZIP archive for the solution.
-A SHA 256 hash should exist to verify the archive is the one expected.
+If you do not have the checksum, feel free to continue to Step 2.

-1. Unzip the archive.
+* Unzip the archive.
-2. Execute the following relative to the root of the unzipped archive:
+* Execute the following relative to the root of the unzipped archive:

 `components/vam-silky-smooth-deployments/packages/deployment-pipeline/scripts/verify-zip.sh <path to zip archvie> <expected SHA 256 checksum>`

-3. The script should exit with code `0` and the output should end with "`It is ok to proceed.`" If the output ends with "`Please report this to the provider of this package.`", it is highly recommended to *STOP* and do so.
+* The script should exit with code `0` and the output should end with "`It is ok to proceed.`" If the output ends with "`Please report this to the provider of this package.`", it is highly recommended to *STOP* and do so.

 ### Step 2: Creating the S3 bucket

-1. Create an S3 bucket with versioning enabled.
+* Create an S3 bucket with versioning enabled.
 This is required by CodePipeline.
-2. Upload the VAM solution zip to this bucket.
+* Upload the VAM solution zip to this bucket.

-Note: Create the S3 bucket in the same region where VAM will ultimately be deployed.
+> **Note:** Create the S3 bucket in the same region where VAM will ultimately be deployed.
 For example, if VAM should primarily run in us-west-2 for cost purposes, then the S3 bucket should live there also.

 ### Step 3: Creating a CloudFormation stack